willfurnass/sheffield_hpc/sharc/software/apps/theano.rst

 **A GPU-enabled worker node must be requested in order to use the GPU version of this software.
 See** :ref:`GPUComputing_sharc` **for more information.**

-Theano is available on ShARC as both Singularity images and by local installation.
+Theano is available on ShARC as both Apptainer/Singularity images and by local installation.

 As Theano and all its dependencies are written in Python.
-A Singularity image is available for instant usage and it can also be installed locally in your home directory.
+An Apptainer (previously known as Singularity) image is available for instant usage and it can also be installed locally in your home directory.
 For local installation, the use of Anaconda (:ref:`sharc-python-conda`) is recommended as it is able to create a virtual environment in your home directory, allowing the installation of new Python packages without admin permission.

 This software and documentation is maintained by the `RSES group <https://rse.shef.ac.uk/>`_ and `GPUComputing@Sheffield <http://gpucomputing.shef.ac.uk/>`_.
 For feature requests or if you encounter any problems, please raise an issue on the `GPU Computing repository <https://github.com/RSE-Sheffield/GPUComputing/issues>`_.